Skip to main content

 Are fuel storage tanks real or personal property? (trade fixture vs. real estate improvement)

-It depends, trade fixtures are classified as the personal property of the owner installing them; they retain their chattel (an object of movable quality) character regardless of annexation.
+It depends.
+Trade fixtures are classified as the personal property of the owner installing them; they retain their chattel (an object of movable quality) character regardless of annexation.
 Elements for a trade fixture are:

 • Annexed to realty by the tenant.